Like most users, I have a bunch of aliases set up to give a default set of flags for frequently used programs. For instance,

 alias ls='ls -G'

-The problem is that if I want to use which to see where my vim/grep/ls/etc is coming from, the alias gets in the way:
+The problem is that if I want to use which to see where my vim/grep/ls/etc is coming from, the alias gets in the way:$ which vim

 vim: aliased to vim -X